 How Much Does a Disney Christmas Cruise Cost or a Disney Halloween Cruise Cost?

-While a regular Disney Cruise costs about $2300- 5600 for 4 people on a 3-4 night cruise.
-A themed cruise for the same number of people and nights is closer to $2600-6300 depending on which room you choose.
+While a regular Disney Cruise costs about $2300- $5600 for 4 people on a 3-4 night cruise.
+A themed cruise for the same number of people and nights is closer to $2600-$6300 depending on which room you choose.
+This will be largely dependent upon what ship you choose, your destination and your itinerary.
+The price also depends on demand.
+Be prepared to pay more during those highly desired times.

 Halloween on the High Seas vs. Very Merrytime Entertainment